 To measure the interest rate risk of the Banking and Trading Books, the Bank uses interest rate sensitivity based on modified duration and convexity.
-On a daily basis, this method is used to monitor the interest rate sensitivity of all the Bank's portfolios.
+This method is used on a daily basis to monitor the interest rate sensitivity of all of the Bank's portfolios.

-The Bank measures its interest rate risk of the Trading Book using the VaR and interest sensitivity model for which it has set and daily monitors the maximum risk exposures.
+The Bank measures its interest rate risk of the Trading Book using the VaR and interest sensitivity model for which it has set maximum risk exposures, which it monitors daily.

-As the Bank's Banking Book includes substantial positions in fixed rate bonds, the Bank decided to partly hedge these positions.
+As the Bank's Banking Book includes substantial positions in fixed rate bonds, the Bank decided partly to hedge these positions.
 As hedging instruments the Bank uses interest rate swaps helping the Bank to keep the total interest rate position of the Banking Book at an acceptable level while the volatility of profit/loss is eliminated.

-The average effective interest rates of assets and liabilities as at 31 December 2010 and the periods in which these rates are remeasured are as follows:
+The average effective interest rates of assets and liabilities as at 31 December 2011 and the periods in which these rates are remeasured are as follows: